-The importance of thorough multi-disciplinary commissioning of the entire geoexchange system must be emphasized.
+The importance of thorough multi-disciplinary commissioning of the entire geo-exchange system must be emphasized.
 If parts of the overall system are commissioned independently from each other there is a likelihood that important system integration features may be overlooked or critical commissioning steps may be missed.

-The above information is extracts from "Geo-exchange Energy Systems Professional Design Guidelines" and is available at www.geoexchangebc.ca.
+The included information are extracts from "Geo-exchange Energy Systems Professional Design Guidelines" and is available at www.geoexchangebc.ca.